 Erica is partial to cannabis grown organically under the sun in a biologically diverse ecosystem.
 She is fascinated by the vast spectrum of complex aromas and flavors that can only be found in cannabis, and she thoroughly enjoys identifying specific notes that characterize the unique profile of each flower.

 Ed has been working with intellectual property for ten years and currently designs software applications to analyze the patent market.
 He is also a cannabis enthusiast with an interest in permaculture.
 He spends weekends road-tripping throughout Mendocino and Humboldt, continually refining his appreciation of Northern California's idyllic landscapes and exceptional cannabis.

 Ed likes smoking sungrown flowers, talking with farmers, touring farms, learning about different cultivation styles, and investigating genetic variation and terroir.
-He is excited to have recently found his own place to build soil and put down roots in Mendocino County.
+He is currently focused on building soil and putting down roots in Mendocino County.